-Trump WH: Birth Control Mandate Is Unnecessary Because Of Planned Parenthood, Which We’ll Also Defund
+Trump WH: Birth Control Mandate Is Unnecessary Because of Planned Parenthood, Which We’ll Also Defund

 Got that?